How do our identities shift as we age? What’s possible? What’s scary?

 • A year of Partnerhood benefits at Lab/Shul

-This cost does not include transportation to and from NYC for the in-person retreat.
-Scholarships are available.
+This cost does not include transportation to and from NYC or accommodations for the in-person retreat.
+Financial assistance is available.

 Please also join us if you wish for one of our two Zoom-based information sessions: